-BALTIMORE COUNTY, Md. — A man has been convicted in the 2019 killing of a 20-year-old woman.
+BALTIMORE COUNTY, Md. — A 22-year-old man has been sentenced to life in prison in the killing of his ex-girlfriend in 2019.

 According to officials, in February 2019, just after 11 p.m., officers were called to the intersection of Hickory Falls Way and Hickory Hurst Drive in Perry Hall for shots fired.
-Upon arrival, they found 20-year-old Taylor Webb shot and killed in a vehicle.
+Officers found Webb shot and killed in a car.

 The police were able to discover a photograph, taken eleven days prior to the murder, of Engles holding a revolver which matches the one used in the shooting.